Why Committed Stock Is Vital to Multi-Channel Merchants

 Certain events trigger the creation, release, or cancellation of committed stock on Flxpoint:

-• Generating a purchase order (PO) causes stock to be committed.
+• Generating a purchase order (PO) causes stock in the channel to be committed.

 • *You can release stock by updating your quantities via integration AND uploading a shipment.
 This applies when your inventory quantities are integrated from an external source.